A Simple Analytic Treatment of Neutrino Mass Impact on the Full Power Spectrum Shape via a Two-Fluid Approximation: Limiting Form on Small Scales

+It is important to note that we made no assumptions about the suppression of density perturbations on small scales---rather, this emerges naturally from our two-fluid scheme. (\ref{dnulargeq}) describes the neutrino behavior on small scales and as we see, the only growing, non-oscillatory contribution is third one.
+Now if we ignore the oscillations and initial conditions simply because they are not growing, we may obtain a simpler expression.
+Since $q=k/k_{\rm NR}$, we may re-write (\ref{dnulargeq}) as a function of $k_{\rm NR}$ to find:

-Our linear model (in both $\fnu$ and the perturbations $\delta$) indicates that the neutrino perturbations are suppressed by a factor of $1/q^2$ on scales smaller than $k_{\rm NR}$.
+Our linear model (in both $\fnu$ and the perturbations $\delta$) indicates that the neutrino perturbations are suppressed by a factor of $(k_{\rm NR}/k)^2$ on scales smaller (higher $k$) than $k_{\rm NR}$.
 As we go to higher wave-numbers, this suppression is more drastic.
-On non-linear scales $k_{\rm{NL}}$ the suppression is of order $(k_{\rm{NL}}/k_{\rm NR})^2$ which is small enough so that we can take the neutrino perturbations to be not affected by the small scale dynamics.
-This is the assumption on which the first non-linear treatments of structure formation \citep{Saito_2008,Wong_2008} were built.
-Later work showed that this assumption will violate momentum conservation \cite{Blas_2014} on small scales.
+On non-linear scales $k_{\rm{NL}}$ the suppression is of order $(k_{\rm{NR}}/k_{\rm NL})^2\ll 1$ which is significant enough so that we may take the neutrino perturbations to be not-affected by the small-scale dynamics.
+This is the assumption on which the first non-linear treatments of structure formation were built \citep{Saito_2008,Wong_2008}.
+Later work showed that this assumption violates momentum conservation on small scales \cite{Blas_2014}.
+In this work, we restrict ourselves to the linear effects of the neutrinos.

-The neutrino density perturbation on small scale can be approximately expressed as $\dnu^{(0)}(q\gg1,s) =\dcb(q,0)e^{2s}/q^2$ since the rest of the expression in (\ref{dnulargeq}) is small, especially at late times.